vlladin/cohort-six/projects/erigon_riscv_proof_sourcing.md

 - **Timeline**: Weeks 11-17

 ### Special opcodes and Precompiles
 - **Challenge**: Some opcodes will be harder to implement directly.
 For instance `keccak256` and some of the state introspection opcodes like `EXTCODESIZE` / `SELFBALANCE` / `CALLDATALOAD`.
-Precompiles also don't have a direct transpilation mapping as they are syscall- like.
+Precompiles also don't have a direct transpilation mapping as they are function like syscalls.
-- **Impact**: High - many contracts use these.
+- **Impact**: High - many contracts use these opcodes (and precompiles).
-- **Mitigation**: For the opcodes, we will be providing the necessary state / side effects directly into the program data location.
+- **Mitigation**: For these opcodes, we will be providing the necessary state / side effects directly into the program data location.
 For precompiles we will probably make them be transpiled as functions which will just map the input to the output of the call to the precompile.
 - **Timeline**: Weeks 11-17

 ### Gas accounting